 To get a tax credit, you have to buy an eligible electric car.
 When you do, it’s then a simple matter of filling out Form 8936 when you file your taxes.
 Form 8936 asks for information such as the make and model of the vehicle, the vehicle identification number, and the date of purchase.
 It also provides you with instructions on how to calculate the credit amount you should receive.

 Then, when filing your taxes, you can subtract the credit amount from the amount you owe in taxes.
 So, if you owe $9,500 in taxes and your electric car tax credit is $7,500, the amount you now owe is $2,000.

 Keep in mind, this tax incentive is non-refundable.
 This means, if the tax credit goes beyond the amount you owe, you don’t receive this money back.
 For example, if you owe $6,500 in taxes and your tax credit is $7,500, you won’t receive $1,000 back on your taxes.
 Also, the tax credit only applies in the year you purchase the electric car.

 Making Electric Cars More Affordable

-Thanks to the federal tax credit and the tax incentives offered by some of the states, electric vehicles are now more obtainable.
+Thanks to the federal tax credit and the tax incentives offered by some of the states, electric vehicles, like the 2021 Chevy Bolt, are now more obtainable.
 If you’re considering purchasing an electric vehicle but you’re hesitant because of the price, now is a good time to look at them again.
 The federal tax credit and other available incentives may bring the price down into an affordable range for you.

 This tax credit may not be around forever because, while the federal government wants to encourage the purchasing of electric vehicles, this may not always be the case.
 In addition, some of the major manufacturers, such as General Motors, have already reached their cap.
 As more manufacturers sell enough units, the tax credit will begin to decrease.
 Therefore, if you want to take advantage of this incentive program, now is the perfect time.